TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth
 _This page is a work in progress.
 What is currently written may not be accurate._

-View a map of Gladia at [gladia.datearth.com](https://gladia.datearth.com) and a map of Nova at [nova.datearth.com](https://nova.datearth.com).
+View a live map of Gladia at [gladia.datearth.com](https://gladia.datearth.com) and of Nova at [nova.datearth.com](https://nova.datearth.com).

 ## Towns